syrop/syrop.github.io/_posts/2019-03-18-combining-rkvava-and-livedata.markdown

 categories: jekyll update
 ---

-This article explains how to combine RxJava's `Observable` and Android Jetpacks's `LiveData`.
+This article explains how to combine RxJava's `Observable` and Android Jetpack's `LiveData`.

 ## In the previous episode